What Is Product-Market Fit?

 Customer Lifetime Value

 Yet another way to gain insights on your product-market fit is to examine your Customer Lifetime Value (CLV).
-Customer Lifetime Value is the average value you expect over a customer's lifetime.
+This is the average value you expect over a customer's lifetime.

-A high (or growing) Customer Lifetime Value indicates that customers are staying with your brand longer and spending more.
+A high (or growing) CLV indicates that customers are staying with your brand longer and spending more.
 How long and how much a customer spends is closely related to the value that they receive from you.

 Other KPIs and Metrics